Loading...

 Insufficient documentation of the comparables selection process—essentially, poor or missing support for why certain comparables were chosen and others rejected.
 Tax authorities consistently complain about documentation that shows final outcomes without the trail.
 When rationale isn't clear, it raises suspicions of cherry-picking.
 This is the most prevalent issue and, fortunately, the easiest to fix: document everything in an accept/reject matrix.

 Annually at minimum, even if that means just updating comparables' financials and confirming nothing material changed.
-OECD notes that some tax administrations may accept refreshing the search every three years with annual financial updates—but this isn't a universal safe harbor, and many authorities expect annual contemporaneous documentation.
+The OECD notes that some tax administrations may accept refreshing the search every three years with annual financial updates—but this isn't a universal safe harbor, and many authorities expect annual contemporaneous documentation.
 Given recent volatility (COVID, supply chains, inflation), older studies may not reflect current arm's length conditions.
 Stay updated to control your narrative.

 Common triggers include: (1) consistent losses or low profits without clear reason, (2) significant year-on-year profit swings after reorganization, (3) large related-party transactions relative to overall business, (4) payments to low-tax jurisdictions, (5) industries or transaction types under regulatory focus (pharma, tech, intangibles), and (6) poor documentation quality from prior years—which signals higher risk.